conda-forge/conda-forge.github.io/docs/tutorials/first-recipe.md

 tags: [tutorial]
 ---

-# Creating and building your first recipe
+# Generating and building your first recipe

-In this tutorial, we will:

-- generate your first recipe for a pure Python package
+In this tutorial, we will generate your first recipe for a pure Python package, test it by building the package and use a linter to verify that it follows the conda-forge best practices.
-- build the package from the recipe
-- modify the recipe to run the test suite

-It assumes that you have a working conda installation, and that you are running Linux or macOS.
+The tutorial assumes that you have a working conda installation, and that you are running Linux or macOS.
 In case of Linux, you also need to have a working Docker installation.

 ## Prepare the development environment